Everybody's Favorite Bagman

-"Everybody's Favorite Bagman" is the sixth episode of the police procedural and legal drama Law & Order.
-It originally aired on NBC on October 30, 1990.
-It was produced in 1988 and was the pilot episode of the series.
+"Everybody's Favorite Bagman" is the sixth episode of the first season of the American police procedural and legal drama Law & Order.
+The episode was written by Dick Wolf and directed by John Patterson, and originally aired on NBC on October 30, 1990.
+This episode was produced in 1988 and was the pilot episode of the series, although it is not the first broadcast.

 Plot

 After local councilman and former bagman Charles Halsey is mugged and his throat slashed, Logan and Greevey investigate the case and the two young black male suspects initially caught.
 Their suspicion turns to organized crime when they link the victim to Masucci family soldier Tony Scalisi (Paul Guilfoyle).

 As Stone and Robinette continue their investigation, they uncover a corruption scandal involving a councilman; the collection of parking meter violation fines has been awarded to a firm connected to organized crime.
 To avoid the appearance of impropriety, District Attorney Wentworth won't allow Stone to offer Scalisi immunity.
 However, in order to win their case, their only option might be to make a deal with the mobster.

 Stone discovers that the case involves not only organized crime, but also elected city officials and a deputy police commissioner whom he accuses of changing his testimony and doctoring evidence in a past case.
 Stone is unable to use the police because of suspected corruption within the department, so he consults Assistant U.S. Attorney John McCormack (William H. Macy).